alexdarke/server-check/README.md

 ![Alt text](screenshot/servercheckSS.png?raw=true "Example usage")

-Plans include modular additions to check other server side configurationsi via flags.
+Plans include modular additions to check other server side configurations via flags.
 Just wanted to get this rolling first and add to it as I go.